How to Calculate Diameter of a Binary Tree (Naïve vs Optimized Approach Explained)

 • To find the Diameter, first, we need to take a Structure or Class for taking the Nodes.
 Here, one Int Value will be taken, and Two Pointers will be considered.

-• A function needs to be declared which will Add a New Node to the tree.
+• A function needs to be declared, which will add a New Node to the tree.
 This will help to first develop the BT there.

 • After creating the BT, we have declared one function that helps to find out the Height of the BT or any Subtree.
-In the function, we have written the formula of the BT Height.
+In the function, we have written the formula for the BT Height.
 If the Tree is Null, the function will not execute.

 • Now, after that, we will start implementing the function for the Diameter of BT.
 If the Tree is Null, the function will not execute.